 Make Recycling Containers

 Making recycling containers is another fun recycling project for kids.
 It is a great way to make recycling more accessible throughout the house.
-They also make great gifts for classrooms and libraries.
+In the home they be used to store used to store tin cans, cereal boxes, cardboard tubes, or plastic water bottles.
+They also make great gifts for classrooms and libraries to store printer paper, construction paper, and other recyclable materials.
 Here is a chalkboard paint project tutorial.

 Make Recycling Murals